wxt-dev/queue/README.md

 bun dev
 ```

-Open the link in the console to view the GraphiQL playground.
+Open the link in the console to view the Open API docs.

 > GraphQL types are generated based on the schema.
 This happens when running `bun dev`.